ASoldo/surrealdb-proj/README.md

 ### Profiling

-Use `cargo flamegraph` to profile application and generate flamegraph
+Use `cargo flamegraph --dev` to profile application and generate flamegraph